j-a-tran/whats-for-dinner/README.md

 # 'What's for Dinner?'

 Personal project to set up web app allowing users to add recipes and get randomized suggestions based on available ingredients.
+Django backend and React frontend.

 ## Why this Project?